-Other academic course indicators include: ANA, EDU, and PSY.
+Other academic course indicators may include ANA, EDU, and PSY.

-◆ ANA 126Y Elementary Human Anatomy
+♦ ANA 126Y Elementary Human Anatomy

 This is an introductory course on the anatomy of the human body.
 In the first term, emphasis is placed on the functional overview of anatomy of the human body using a systemic approach including the respiratory, cardiovascular, gastrointestinal, renal and reproductive and neuroanatomical systems.
 A brief overview of histology is also integrated into this content in first term.
 In second term, the course covers detailed content on the upper and lower limb musculoskeletal system as well as a brief overview of the musculature of the trunk.
-Three lecture hours and twenty hours of laboratory sessions.